 The Tropics are alive with T.S.
 Harvey headed toward Mexico again.
 There are two other systems that could develop this weekend but any impact to U.S. will be ify at best late next week.
 Cold fronts and some shear for now could spare the U.S. but worth watching next week if you live in the Southeast.

 The Eclipse is less than 3-days away.
 A storm in the center of the country brings the risk for some clouds with scattered thunderstorms in the path of totality.
 The Pacific Northwest and Northeast look to have ideal conditions while the Central U.S. and Southeast have the most risk for more cloud cover.
 A strong southerly wind will dominate the Central U.S. Plains on Monday while much of the rest of the U.S. has calm winds.
 In low humidity areas along the path of totality the temps could drop some 10-18 degrees, while more humid areas maybe drop 10 degrees.
 Noticeable either way.

 Have a great weekend folks!
-Follow us on Facebook and Twitter for weekend updates
+Follow us on Facebook

 - Capt Kirk out.